GoogleChrome/chrome-launcher/README.md

 * Binds `Ctrl-C` (by default) to terminate the Chrome process
 * Exposes a small set of [options](#api) for configurability over these details

+Interacting the page and browser must be done with the [devtools protocol](https://chromedevtools.github.io/devtools-protocol/), typically via [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface/).
+[Puppeteer](https://github.com/GoogleChrome/puppeteer) is recommended, though it has its own chrome launching mechanism.

 ### Installing

 ```sh